 Stretch and Roll Out:

 Perform 5-8 rounds of the following circuits.
 Each exercise will be performed for 10 seconds.
-Give yourself no more than 5 seconds to transition to the next exercise.
-Rest 30 seconds to 1 minute between rounds and 2-3 minutes between the two circuits.
+Move quickly from one exercise to the next.
+Rest 20 seconds between rounds and 1-2 minutes between the two circuits.

 Split Squat Jumps